kabazoka/ViT-Accelerator/README.md

 ```

 ## Declaration
-The Python host code was originally authored by https://github.com/jankrepl and was subsequently copied from his repository: https://github.com/jankrepl/mildlyoverfitted/tree/master/github_adventures/vision_transformer.
+The C++ host code was originally authored by https://github.com/staghado and was subsequently copied from his repository: https://github.com/staghado/vit.cpp.
 All credit for this code is due to the original author.